Avril112113/WhyB-Spec/spec.md

 ## **`set_network_value`**
 Frontend -> Backend
-When requested, this should set the given field value in the network.
+When requested, this will set the given field value in the network.
-If `source` is not omitted then the change should originate from that device, though the use of this field is optional.
+If `source` is not omitted then the change must originate from that device, though the use of this field is optional.

 **Parameters:**
 `network`: The GUID of the target network